 Published on: Jan 17, 2016 @ 17:54 Originally Published in: 2014 (old website) (C) Jay Auger - website owner & author Notice: Any form of duplication methods (including but not limited to copy/paste of text and screen capture) of the website's content is strictly forbidden.

-NOTE: This page is optimised for viewing on PC / tablet.
+NOTE: This page and most of the website are optimised for viewing on desktop (PC) or tablet.
 Paragraphs in italic denotes the personal opinion of the author.

 QUICK BROWSE CONTENT